 If you think Atlanta traffic is terrible, it just got a whole heck of a lot worse

-Well, it used to be -- until last month, when a five-lane section of one collapsed during rush hour and took part of that interstate out of commission.
-A section of another highway BUCKLED due to an underground gas leak, and now a portion of that freeway is shut down too.
+The metropolitan area is served by four interstates.
+Last month, a five-lane section of one collapsed during rush hour and took part of that highway out of commission.

 Comments